SrzStephen/DisaVu/README.md

 It'd be really useful if this got supported in sagemaker studio.

-## Accomplishments that we're proud of / What we learnt

-Getting all of the pieces working together.

-In particular we're proud at improving our understanding of Geo Data since for both of us it seems to come up a lot in work and private projects.

-## What we learned
+## What we learned/ Are proud of

 - We learned how to utilize Sagemaker effectively to rapidly develop and prototype sophisticated ML models.
 - We learnt how to deal with GeoTiff data in a way that could be used for Machine Learning.
-- We learnt that once again coordinate systems are a sick joke by geoscientists to confuse programmers.
+- We learnt that once again coordinate systems can be difficult to understand, but when moving from pixel space to image space, the magic word is "GeoMatrix"
+- We learnt that there isn't really a high performant GeoJSON server that's easy to install so @Rico decided to make his own in rust.

 ## What's next for DisaVu